 Through differentiated instruction, Kim emphasizes the importance of nourishing confidence in children by providing strategies that generate opportunities for success.
 Consequently, students become more aware of their own individual learning style that works best for them; this includes students who are auditory, tactile or visual learners.

 Mary received her bachelor’s degree in Early Childhood Education with a Minor in Special Education and Master’s degree in Reading Education (K-12) from Bowling Green State University.
 She worked as a Reading clinician while attending graduate school.
 After graduating, Mary was a Title 1 Reading Tutor and Kindergarten teacher at Kenston local schools.
-She tutors using the Barton Reading and Spelling Program, which follows the Orton Gillingham method.
+She tutors using the Barton Reading & Spelling System, which follows the Orton Gillingham method.
 Also, she teaches writing through the Institute for Excellence in Writing Program, which incorporates the four language arts (listening, speaking, reading, and writing).
 Mary has completed training in Wilson Fundations, an early multisensory language program.
 She has experience supporting students using the program in the classroom as well as individual and small group intervention.
 She has enjoyed the opportunities A+ Solutions has provided her to be able to work with students ranging from kindergarten all the way through high school.